 - Pre-work activities to prepare participants to fully engage in the in-person training.

-- Metrics and Program Evaluation are essential components to the trainings.
-Participants will be expected to participate in evaluation activities and review metrics reports
+- Program Evaluation is an essential component to the training.
+Participants will be expected to participate in evaluation activities.

 - TF-CBT Training and Experience